 One of the best things about W-4 exemptions is that they reduce taxable income.
 The more exemptions you claim on the W-4, the bigger your take-home pay.
 If you don’t have exemptions, chances are you pay federal income tax on all your wages for the pay period; this causes a drop in your take-home pay.
 The Internal Revenue Service gives a specific amount for each exemption that you claim on the W-4.
 To figure exemptions, use your W-4 information and IRS Circular E, the Employer’s Tax Guide.

 Deduct the allowance total from taxable wages to arrive at wages subject to federal income tax.
-For example, $480 minus $219.24 equal $260.76, which is your taxable income.
+For example, $480 minus $242.40 equals $237.60, which is your taxable income.
 You may use the Circular E percentage method table that matches your filing status, pay period and wages after allowances to figure out federal income tax withholding.
-See pages 36 and 37 of the 2012 version for this data.

 - At the time of publication, one allowance equals $146.15 for a biweekly payroll; $158.33, semimonthly; $316.67, monthly; $950, quarterly; $1,900, semiannually; and $3,800, annually.
 The daily equivalent is $14.62.